 Normally an Honours degree in a related subject is required.
 However, if you have solid professional industry experience rather than academic achievement, this may be acceptable for entry to study at this level through a process called Accreditation of Prior Experiential Learning (APEL).

-English Language requirements
+English language requirements

 However, if you have previously studied through the medium of English, IELTS might not be required, but please visit the country specific page on our international website for exact details.
-If your country is not featured please contact us.

 For students not at this level, a range of intensive English courses recognised by UKBA are available at the university.
 These must be completed prior to entry on the award.